Story At-A-Glance

 Rooftop Solar

-According to an estimate, there are 1.3 million residential solar customers in California.
+According to an estimate, California has 1.3 million residential solar customers.

 Reducing Payments Made to Solar Customers

-At the core of this controversial proposal is the condition that proposes to reduce payments made to solar customers in California for excess power that their systems generate and send back to the grid.
+At the core of this controversial proposal is the condition that proposes reducing payments made to California solar customers for excess power that their systems generate and send back to the grid.

-“Tesla is asking employees to fight a California proposal that would make rooftop solar more expensive”, according to CNBC.
-Tesla shared directions for general public to oppose the legislation by voicing their concern by offering a verbal comment at the CPUC public meeting.
+“Tesla is asking employees to fight a California proposal that would make rooftop solar more expensive,” according to CNBC.
+Tesla shared directions for the general public to oppose the legislation by voicing their concern by offering a verbal comment at the CPUC public meeting.

 Residential solar panel company Sunrun also came out publicly stating that the proposal would “impose the highest discriminatory charges on solar and energy storage customers in the U.S., putting rooftop solar and batteries out of reach for countless families in California just as more households are demanding that the state do more to combat climate change and provide them with reliable, sustainable energy.”